China Media Group

-China Media Group (中央广播电视总台 (Central Radio and Television General Station)) also known as Voice of China, is the predominant state media company by means of radio and television broadcasting in the People's Republic of China.
-It was founded on 21 March 2018, as a fusion of all state-holding media enterprises including China Central Television, (Note: includes China Global Television Network) China National Radio, and China Radio International.
+China Media Group, also known as Voice of China, is the predominant state media company for radio and television broadcasting in the People's Republic of China.
+It was founded on 21 March 2018, as a fusion of the state-holding media enterprises of China Central Television, (Note: includes China Global Television Network) China National Radio, China Radio International and China Global Television Network.
 China Media Group is under the direct control of the Central Propaganda Department of the Chinese Communist Party.